The Kybit

 Fractions of a Kybit: The Biased Die

 Control is rarely total.
-More often an agent tilts the odds without fixing the outcome, and the kybit handles partial control just as naturally.
+More often an agent tilts the odds without fixing the outcome, and partial control is measured in kybits just as naturally.

 Take a fair die, each face at \(1/6 \approx 0.1667\), and suppose an agent biases it so that face 1 comes up half the time, face 2 a quarter of the time, and faces 3 through 6 are suppressed to \(0.0625\) (one sixteenth) each.
 Applying the definition: